 - Eyes Always Shut: He claims to have a bad habit of squinting.

-- Failed a Spot Check: Seriously, he wears that much armor and still barely gets noticed!
-In fact, it's so bad that despite being the tallest person at the table according to his bio, for ages the rest of the army was baffled by an extra cup at the table, and assumed the place was haunted!
+- Failed a Spot Check: His main Running Gag.
+Despite wearing a huge suit of armor, he still barely gets noticed!
+In fact, it's so bad that despite being the tallest person at the table according to his bio, for ages the rest of the army was baffled by an extra cup at the table—his—and assumed the place was haunted.

 - Famous Last Words: